zamronypj/fano-app/README.md

 There is few workaround such as adding `-k` compiler options that will be passed to GNU Linker.

 However this warning is minor and can be ignored as it does not affect output executable.

+### Issue with unsynchronized compiled unit with unit source

+Sometime FreePascal can not compile your code because, for example, you deleted a unit source code (.pas) but old generated unit (.ppu, .o, .a files) still there.
+Solution is to remove those files.

+By default, generated compiled unit is in `bin/unit` directory.
+But do not delete `README.md` file inside this directory as it is not being ignored by git.

+    $ rm bin/unit/*.ppu
+    $ rm bin/unit/*.o
+    $ rm bin/unit/*.a

+Following shell command will remove all files inside `bin/unit` directory except `README.md` file.

+    $ find bin/unit ! -name 'README.md' -type f -exec rm -f {} +